davidyell/CakePHP-ViewBits/readme.md

 ## Usage
 The component will match based on the routes in the url.
 So if you add a View Bit with a route of `/` it will be loaded on your root or home page.
 If you add one with a route of `/pages/display/about` it will show up on your about page.
+Wild cards are also supported in the routing using `*`.
+If you add a route of `*` the ViewBit will be loaded on all pages.
+You can combo them up such as `/users/*` which will load on all the UsersController routes.

 In order to display your View Bits, you'll need to include the plugin helper which outputs the content.
 In your controller you must add the helper to your helpers array.
 ````php